OnChainSurvivor/OnChainSurvivor/README.md

 - **Cross-Platform**: Survive directly Either desktop or mobile, without the need for additional hardware.
 Simple is best.
 You can even play from your wallet!
 - **Variable Gameplay**: Every experience is different, Guaranteed.
 - **Meta Progress**: As the game progresses and the user plays more of the game, he discovers unlocks classes, powerups.
+- **Daily Challenges**: The player must complete challenges in an arena filled with enemies.
+Leveling Up: Defeating enemies grants experience points (XP).
+Upon leveling up, players can choose from various abilities.
+- **Power-Ups**: Enemies may drop power-ups, very low chances.

+## Art Style 🎨

+**Top-Down View**: 3D Low poly, varies by chain.
+**Color Palette**: Bright and vibrant neon colors to distinguish different elements and enemies.
+**Animation**: AI powered animations for characters, enemies, and effects.

+## Sound Design 🎵

+**Background Music**: Upbeat, electronic AI made music to match the fast-paced gameplay.
+**Sound Effects**: Distinct sounds for enemy attacks, power-ups, and level-ups.
+**Voiceovers**: Occasional voice lines for level-ups, power-up pickups, and mini-events.

+## Blockchain Integration 🔗

+**Smart Contracts**: Secure and transparent mechanics for upgrades and power-ups, The blockchain will serve official runs so the player can have their records stored forever.
+**Decentralized Multiplayer**: Peer-to-peer multiplayer interactions using Peer to Peer technologies, this is for later in development.

+## Development Roadmap 🛠️

+Not a roadmap per se, but More or less a loose list of the current development cycle, as certain items are all being executing in parallel in real time.

+**Prototype Development**: Basic mechanics, character movement, and enemy AI.
+**Core Mechanics**: Implement leveling up, power-ups, and upgrades.
+**UI Design**: Develop and integrate the UI elements.
+**Blockchain Integration**: Integrate Web3 technologies for decentralized interactions.
+**Art and Sound Design**: Develop and integrate art assets and sound effects.
+**Testing**: Conduct playtesting and debugging.
+**Launch**: Deploy the game on the web platform.
+**Constant Content Updates**: Regular updates with new content, events, and features.

+## Icons 🖼️

+- **Upgrades:** AI generated Icons representing different upgrade types (e.g., a footprint for Onchain Trail).
+- **Power-Ups:** 3D models in the arena representing different power-ups (e.g., a hatch on the floor for the Exit hatch Ability).

+## Arena Design 🏟️
+For the initial survivors arena,
+- **Theme:** Blockchain-themed elements (e.g., nodes, blocks, chains).
+- **Obstacles:** Various blockchain-related obstacles (e.g., smart contracts, consensus mechanisms).
+- **Environmental Hazards:** Dynamic elements such as gas clouds, electric fields, and node failures that add challenges.

+## Marketing Strategy 📈
+Product is still in development, but as it gains more shape, there are many plans to expand the playerbase!
+- **Peer to Peer, Word of mouth**: The best of the best method to gain users. a fun game that everyone wants to play with friends.
+- **Community Engagement:** Leverage blockchain and their communities for promotion.
+- **Social Media:** Utilize social media platforms to share updates and engage with players.
+- **Partnerships:** Collaborate with blockchain projects and influencers for cross-promotion.
+- **Content Creators:** Engage streamers and content creators to showcase gameplay and mechanics.
+- **Events:** Host in-game events and challenges with other Communities.

-### 🥇 Phase 1 🥇: Rank-Based Auction with Periodic reset to control the game state
+### 🥇 Phase 1 🥇: Daily Game Challenges, by players for players!

-This auction system integrates both L1 (Ethereum) and L2 blockchains, allowing users from these networks to bid for a position on a ranked list.
-The bidding system is competitive, with each user placing bids to secure the top positions on the leaderboard.
-The bidding structure is dynamic and ONLY the winner resets daily, ensuring opportunities for all participant chains.
+This  system integrates both L1 (Ethereum) and L2 blockchains, allowing users from these networks to add their challenges to the queue.
+The  system is competitive, with each user placing their challengesaiming for the top positions on the leaderboard.
+The structure is dynamic and ONLY the number one in the queue becomes the main challenge.

-Auction Process
+Queue Process

 **Bidding**: Users from Ethereum (L1) and various L2 blockchains submit bids into the centralized bid pool.
-The bid values determine the ranking, where the highest bid secures the first position and the game state, while the second-highest becomes the next in line, and so on until all ranks are filled.
+The bid values determine the ranking, where the highest bid secures the first position and the game state, while the second-highest becomes the next in line, and so on until all ranks are fille,  ensuring opportunities for all participants.

-**Daily Reset**: At midnight, the top-ranked bidder wins the game state for the set period of time, becoming the last rank spot and making room for the second-highest bidder to claim the number one spot.
-All other positions advance one spot too.
+**Daily Reset**: At midnight, the top-ranked challenge in the queue becomes the game state for the set period of time, making room for the second-highest to claim the number one spot.
+All other positions advance one spot too!

-**Rebidding**: If the previous day's top-ranked bidder wants to secure the first rank again, they must rebid with a higher amount to reclaim their position and own the game for consecutive days.
+**Adding**: If the previous day's top-ranked in the Challenge Queue wants to secure the first rank again, they must re add with a higher amount to reclaim their position and set the game Challenge for consecutive days.

-This system ensures fairness by regularly refreshing the highest bidder, preventing any one user from monopolizing the top position without consistently maintaining the highest bid.
+This system ensures fairness by regularly refreshing the queue, preventing any one user from monopolizing the top position.

-### Phase 2: NFT Communities compete for Control the Survivor
+### Phase 2: NFT Communities compete for Control the Game
 ### Phase 3: Players compete for the Hall of Survivors

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈